 The current AI craze is being driven by rapid advances in large language models and generative tools that can write, code, create images and more.
 While OpenAI, Google, Microsoft, etc., pushed ahead with AI products, Apple moved more slowly.

-In 2024, it announced an ambitious plan for an AI-powered Siri.
-A year and a half later, this has yet to launch.
-And this week, Apple had to admit that the new Siri would be powered by Google’s Gemini AI.
+In 2024, the company announced an ambitious plan for an AI-powered Siri.
+A year and a half later, the upgraded voice assistant remains AWOL.
+This week, Apple had to admit that the new Siri would be powered by Google’s Gemini AI.

 TechRadar calls it “the most disappointing thing to come out of Apple since the Newton.”
 Dagogo Altraide said on ColdFusion that “Apple just gave up.”